llinfeng/WikiEdit_PreExpApp_Public/ReadMe.md

 # Notes for calculating payoff:
 Students do not see their total points at the end of the experiment.
 Whenever necessary, the will see the payoff for each round.
-1. Holt & Laury with curiosity: payoff is revealed, but not necesarily the lottery chosen for payment;
+1. Holt & Laury with curiosity: payoff is revealed, the exact lottery entry chosen for payment is not revealed;
-2. Trust respondre - Strateg method - revealed payment upon finishing
+2. Trust responder - Strategy method - revealed payment upon finishing
 3. Trust investor - paired with a randomly drawn opponent, payoff revealed upon finishing;
 4. p-Beauty contest: over 5 rounds, 1 round is chosen for payment.
 There is a